 Make sure you are communicating with your landlord.
-If there is a problem let the landlord know.
+If there is a problem, let the landlord know.
 Its like the old saying, ‘no news is good news’.
+If they don’t here from you, they probably assume that everything is good.
 So, if there is something wrong… even if you think it’s small, let the landlord know.

 Make sure you ask the landlord if they changed the locks from the last tenants.
 You need to feel safe.
 Honestly, I always ask if we can add a chain to the door and none of our past landlords had ever said no. Also, I ask for copies of the receipts showing the locks were in fact changed.
 Safety first… ALWAYS!

 When it is time for you to leave the property, makes sure you give the landlord at least 30 days notice.
 They will need to find a new tenant to replace you.
 If you cannot give them 30 days notice due to your orders, show them your orders, and they should allow you to get out of the lease.
 If you are anything like me, you will want that security deposit back.
 So try and stay on good terms with the landlord through the entire process.
 You may even want to use them as a reference at your next duty station.

 No matter what you choose… just remember to be smart when deciding where you are going to live.
 Do your research.
 PCSing is hard and you don’t want or need any added stress.